 Q. How can I assure families that their financial information will be kept confidential?

 A. Each community will need to develop their own system of keeping financial records secure and communicating it to providers and families.

 Q. What do providers need to keep in their records?

-A. A copy of the family application and Memorandum of Understanding will need to be kept on file for up to three years.
+A. A copy of the family application and Early Learning Scholarship Application / Letter of Commitment for Child Care Providers will need to be kept on file for up to three years.

 Q. Will we be receiving the project forms in the overview PDF as editable and/or fillable forms?